alextanhongpin/ideas/README.md

 Make an app like Yik Yak, that will messages that will expire after certain days.
 Also, add sentiment analysis to create postive text rather than negative.

-## Service Value

-Defining Service value will enable easy rewrites of the API.

 ## Evolutionary Microservices Architecture